 TAFISA and TAFISA Europe both appreciate a positive, working relationship with ENGSO.
 In 2010, TAFISA and ENGSO solidified their relationship by signing a memorandum of understanding to seek further opportunities for practical cooperation.

-The CSIT is an international multi-sports organisation responsible for organizing sports and Sport for All events for amateurs and workers from all over the world.
+The CSIT is an international multi-sports organisation responsible for organising sports and Sport for All events for amateurs and workers from all over the world.
 There are many synergies between the missions of CSIT and TAFISA, and the two enjoy a positive cooperation.

 Germany is TAFISA’s home, being both the location of the headquarters and the birthplace of its first President, Prof. Dr. Jürgen Palm.
 TAFISA is fortunate to have enjoyed the continued support of the German Federal Government, represented by its Ministry of the Interior.